-The roots of this project lie in a number of digital History education projects that members of the project team have been involved with over the past few years, as well as the University of Lincoln’s Student as Producer initiative (funded by the Higher Education Academy [HEA] from 2010-2013).
+The roots of the original Making Digital History project lay in a number of digital History education projects that members of the team have been involved with over the past few years, as well as the University of Lincoln’s Student as Producer initiative (funded by the Higher Education Academy [HEA] from 2010-2013).
 Previous events and projects include:

-Teaching History in Higher Education in the UK: E-Learning Challenges and Opportunities: this report by Dr Jamie Wood and Dr Antonella Luizzo Scorpo on e-learning in History is based on a literature review and online research with staff and students at 5 UK HE institutions and will be published as part of the HEA Insights series in summer 2013.
+Teaching History in Higher Education in the UK: E-Learning Challenges and Opportunities: this report by Dr Jamie Wood and Dr Antonella Luizzo Scorpo on e-learning in History is based on a literature review and online research with staff and students at 5 UK HE institutions.

 Teaching pre-modern history: e-learning challenges and opportunities: Dr Jamie Wood and Dr Antonella Luizzo Scorpo organised this workshop, funded as part of the HEA Discipline Workshop and Seminar Series, at the Institute of Historical Research in February 2012.
 Materials from the workshop can be found here.